Mr H Jones

 Mrs Edwards is French and has always had a dual interest in teaching both language and history.
 She graduated from the Sorbonne with an Agrégation in History which she prepared at the Ecole Normale Supérieure and a German language diploma completed at the University of Salzburg.
 After several years of teaching in France, she completed a Masters in Comparative Education at the Institute of Education, where she focused on a comparative study of curricula and teaching methods in France, Germany and England.
 She comes from Hampton School for Boys where she taught French and German up to A level.
 Mrs Edwards has a keen interest in debating and at Hampton she trained the pupils taking part in the inter-secondary schools French debating competition.
 Mrs Edwards strongly believes that learning a foreign language provides essential self-confidence in pupils, increasing their ability to assert themselves and appreciate their place in a wider multi-cultural environment.

-Mr Essex graduated with a BA in Geography and Planning from Newcastle University, followed by the completion of his PGCE in Secondary Geography at the University of Oxford.
+Mr Essex graduated with a BA in Geography and Planning from the University of Newcastle, followed by the completion of his PGCE in Secondary Geography at the University of Oxford.

 Aside from teaching, Mr Essex is a keen sportsman who continues to represent local cricket club Richmond's 1st XI.